 Jessica West (a.k.a.
 West1Jess) is currently pursuing a state of self-induced psychosis, also known as writing.
 In the past, she has worked for Wal-Mart, a lawyer, and a bank.
 Now if she could just get a couple years experience with the IRS and the NSA, world domination is in the bag.
 Jess lives in Acadiana with three daughters still young enough to think she’s cool and a husband who knows better but likes her anyway.
 For more information, visit west1jess.com

-Daniel Arthur Smith is the author of the international bestsellers Hugh Howey Lives, The Cathari Treasure, The Somali Deception, and a few other novels and short stories.
-He also curates the phenomenal short fiction series Tales from the Canyons of the Damned.
+Daniel Arthur Smith is a USA Today bestselling author.
+His titles include Spectral Shift, Hugh Howey Lives, The Cathari Treasure, The Somali Deception, and a few other novels and short stories.
+He also curates the phenomenal short fiction series Tales from the Canyons of the Damned and Frontiers of Speculative Fiction.
 He was raised in Michigan and graduated from Western Michigan University where he studied philosophy, with focus on cognitive science, meta-physics, and comparative religion.
 He began his career as a bartender, barista, poetry house proprietor, teacher, and then became a technologist and futurist for the Fortune 100 across the Americas and Europe.
 Daniel has traveled to over 300 cities in 22 countries, residing in Los Angeles, Kalamazoo, Prague, Crete, and now writes in Manhattan where he lives with his wife and young sons.